skypilot-org/skypilot/docs/source/reference/config.rst

     # availability.
 This feature is only applied when a resource request
     # contains GPU instances.
     managed_instance_group:
-      # Seconds for the created instances to be kept alive.
-This is required
+      # Duration for a created instance to be kept alive (in seconds, required).
+      #
-      # for the DWS to work properly.
-After the specified duration, the
+      # This is required for the DWS to work properly.
+After the
-      # instances will be terminated.
+      # specified duration, the instance will be terminated.
-      run_duration_seconds: 3600
+      run_duration: 3600
+      # Timeout for provisioning an instance by DWS (in seconds, optional).
+      #
+      # This timeout determines how long SkyPilot will wait for a managed
-      # Seconds to wait for MIG/DWS to create the requested resources.
-If the
+      # instance group to create the requested resources before giving up,
-      # resources are not be able to create within the specified duration,
+      # deleting the MIG and failing over to other locations.
+Larger timeouts
+      # may increase the chance for getting a resource, but will blcok failover
-      # SkyPilot will start failover to other clouds/regions/zones.
+      # to go to other zones/regions/clouds.
-      # TODO: aligh with k8s provision_timeout
+      #
+      # Default: 900
-      creation_timeout_seconds: 900
+      provision_timeout: 900

     # Identity to use for all GCP instances (optional).